Steadily moving semi-infinite fracture in plane poroelasticity: Boundary integral equations for steadily moving fractures

 \begin{itemize}[label=$\circ$] \item shear stress:

 \item pore fluid pressure:

 \end{itemize} \end{itemize}

 In the system of equations presented above, we have accounted for the presence of a non-zero initial state of stress and pore pressure.
-In this initial configuration (without crack), the medium is subjected to a uniform compressive stress $\sigma_\infty < 0$ acting normal to the crack plane in the case of a tensile fracture, a uniform shear stress $\tau_\infty < 0$ acting parallel to the crack plane in the case of a shear fracture, and an uniform pore fluid pressure $p_\infty$.
+In this initial configuration, in the absence of a crack, the medium is subjected to a uniform compressive stress $\sigma_\infty < 0$ acting normal to the crack plane in the case of a tensile fracture, a uniform shear stress $\tau_\infty < 0$ acting parallel to the crack plane in the case of a shear fracture, and a uniform pore fluid pressure $p_\infty$.

+Eqs.~\eqref{eq:shear_crack_shear_stress} and \eqref{eq:fluid_pressure_shear} are decoupled as a consequence of the hydraulic boundary condition adopted for the slip edge dislocation, namely the permeable slip-plane limit.
+Accordingly, the shear fracture formulation retains the poroelastic modification of the shear stress kernel but it does not include slip-induced pore pressure perturbations on the fracture plane.
+Such perturbations arise under other hydraulic conditions as previously discussed, including impermeable, leaky, partially sealed, or finite-thickness shear-zone models.
+Incorporating these effects into the present framework requires the use of fundamental solutions satisfying the corresponding interface boundary conditions \citep{rudnicki1987plane,song2017plane}.

-On the one hand, the system of boundary integral equations allows the determination of the stress (normal or shear) and pore fluid pressure distributions when the dislocation density ($\diff w/\diff x$ or $\diff d / \diff x$) and the fluid exchange rate ($\diff v / \diff x$) are prescribed.
+On the one hand, the system of boundary integral equations allows the determination of the normal or shear stress and pore fluid pressure distributions when the dislocation density ($\diff w/\diff x$ or $\diff d / \diff x$) and the derivative of the fluid displacement function ($\diff v / \diff x$) are prescribed.
 On the other hand, if the stress and pore fluid pressure are specified on the fracture surfaces, the system can be solved for the dislocation density and the fluid exchange rate.
+In this sense, the present formulation defines a poroelastic boundary operator.
+To address multiphysics problems such as hydraulic fracture growth or frictional rupture propagation, the boundary integral equations must be supplemented with additional closure relations.